chhaymatt/fakeOS/README.md

 - ✅ Content is interactive via .addEventListener("click", callbackFunction) and not the HTML onclick attribute
 - ✅ Functions and variables are named appropriately
 - ✅ Functions are declared using the arrow syntax

+# Release Notes
+## Known Issues
+### Issue 1
+#### Symptom
+- clickOutside function may cause an app to stop responding (can't be dragged or clicked to the front)
+#### Work around
+- Commented out the clickOutside function and menu dropdowns have to be closed by clicking on the most recent menu button

+## Issue 2
+### Symptom
+- Time menu dropdown appears to the right